 However, there are a number of positive things that most people who experience an NDE do when they recover after their NDE that do not seem to be consistent with what Satan would want them to do.

-Moody states on page 102 of his book Life After Life,
+In this regard, Moody states on page 102 of his book Life After Life,

 In a few cases, someone who had been exposed to religious doctrines but had rejected them earlier in life acquired religious feelings with new depth after the experience.
 Others say that although they had read religious writings, such as The Bible, they had never really understood certain things they had read there until their near-death experiences.